blackjetrock/psion-org-datapack-tool/README.md

 They will have to be altered to match the location of your SDK, where the FAT FS library used will have to be located.

-Enter the build directory and run: cmake ..
+create a 'build' directory in the 'firmware' directory and run: cmake ..

 then fix errors (should only be directories, probably the location of the FAT FS library in CMakeLists.txt)